 With quality as a fundamental consideration of the procurement process, all of the procured contracts have been awarded to organisations that, where recent Ofsted inspection has taken place, ratings of Good or Outstanding were received for their adult education provision.

-A list of the organisations that will have funding agreements or contracts with GMCA to deliver AEB funded provision to Greater Manchester residents in 2019/20 can be found on our website.
+A link to the list of the organisations that will have funding agreements or contracts with GMCA to deliver AEB funded provision to Greater Manchester residents in 2019/20 can be found here:

 For all enquiries about Adult Education Budget please email: GreaterManchesterAEB@greatermanchester-ca.gov.uk